Pile Up and Beehive --

 clubs and jack of diamonds onto their corresponding columns.
 You

-should always move free cards onto clean piles whenever possible,
+should always move free cards into clean

 unless you have no empty columns and can create one by moving all of